trisulnsm/docker/trisul-full/README.md

 - Extract URLs, Certs, Files, .. with API to script your own
 - Sophisticated PCAP storage with best retrieval times
 - Also includes Suricata + ET community rules with auto refresh
-- BEST of all - all parts are included and optimized.
+- **BEST of all**  - all parts are included and optimized.
 No messing around with Splunk or ELK or SIEMS.

-Building.
+Building your own from packages
 ---------

 1. Download all DEBS into this directory.
 The DEBs need to be obtained from trisul.org Download page